HOW TO CHOOSE

 CALIPER

 Thickness of a paper sheet, measured in thousandths of an inch.
-A micrometer is used to measure caliper.
+A micrometer is used to measure the caliper.

 ELEMENTAL CHLORINE FREE (ECF)